Efficient Approximation for Subgraph-Hitting Problems in Sparse Graphs and Geometric Intersection Graphs: Applications to geometric intersection graphs

+Now we show how to extend our results in the previous sections to graph classes of clique-dependent polynomial expansion.
+The key is a clique-decomposition scheme.
 For a graph $G$ and an integer $k \geq 1$, a \textit{$k$-clique decomposition} of $G$ is a partition of $V(G)$ into $V_0,V_1,\dots,V_r$ such that $\omega(G[V_0])<k$ and $G[V_i]$ is a $k$-clique for all $i \in [r]$.
 Note that a $k$-clique decomposition always exists for any graph and any $k$.
 Indeed, one can keep removing $k$-cliques from the graph until the maximum clique is of size smaller than $k$.

 \begin{lemma} Given a graph $G$ and an integer $k \geq 1$, one can compute a $k$-clique decomposition of $G$ in $f(d) \cdot n$ time for some function $f$, where $n = |V(G)|$ and $d$ is the degeneracy of $G$. \end{lemma} \begin{proof} Using the classical algorithm by Matula and Beck \cite{matula1983smallest}, one can compute a degeneracy ordering of $G$ in $O(n+|E(G)|)$ time, i.e., $O(dn)$ time.
 Let $v_1,\dots,v_n$ be the degeneracy ordering computed.
 Define $E_i = \{(v_j,v_i) \in E(G): j<i\}$ for $i \in [n]$.
 By the property of a degeneracy ordering, $|E_i| \leq d$ for all $i \in [n]$.
 Furthermore, one can easily compute $E_1,\dots,E_n$ in $O(dn)$ time.
 Next, we consider each vertex $v_i$ for $i$ from $1$ to $n$.
 During this procedure, we maintain a $k$-clique decomposition of the graph $G[\{v_1,\dots,v_i\}]$.
 Suppose $V_0,V_1,\dots,V_r$ is a $k$-clique decomposition of the graph $G[\{v_1,\dots,v_{i-1}\}]$.
 In order to obtain a $k$-clique decomposition of $G[\{v_1,\dots,v_i\}]$, we consider the graph $G[V_0 \cup \{v_i\}]$.
 If $\omega(G[V_0 \cup \{v_i\}])<k$, then $V_0 \cup \{v_i\},V_1,\dots,V_r$ is a $k$-clique decomposition of $G[\{v_1,\dots,v_i\}]$.
 Otherwise, there exists a $k$-clique $K$ in $G[V_0 \cup \{v_i\}]$, which must contain $v_i$ since $\omega(G[V_0])<k$.
 In this case, $V_0 \backslash V(K),V_1,\dots,V_r,K$ is a $k$-clique decomposition of $G[\{v_1,\dots,v_i\}]$, because $\omega(G[V_0 \backslash V(K)]) \leq \omega(G[V_0])<k$.
 So it suffices to find the clique $K$ (or verify its non-existence).
 Since we know $v_i \in V(K)$, the other vertices of $K$ are all in $N_G(v_i) \cap V_0$.
 The problem now becomes finding a $(k-1)$-clique in $G[N_G(v_i) \cap V_0]$.
 Note that the vertices in $N_G(v_i) \cap V_0$ are exactly those incident to the edges in $E_i$ and contained in $V_0$.
 As $|E_i| \leq d$, by checking all endpoints of the edges in $E_i$, we can compute $N_G(v_i) \cap V_0$ in $O(d)$ time.
 Indeed, we can determine whether a vertex is in $V_0$ or not in $O(1)$ time by maintaining a mark on each vertex in $V_0$.
 After obtaining $N_G(v_i) \cap V_0$, we then retrieve the edges of $G[N_G(v_i) \cap V_0]$.
 This can be done in $O(d^2)$ time since every edge of $G[N_G(v_i) \cap V_0]$ is contained in $E_j$ for some $v_j \in N_G(v_i) \cap V_0$.
 Once we have the graph $G[N_G(v_i) \cap V_0]$ in hand, we can find a $(k-1)$-clique in $G[N_G(v_i) \cap V_0]$ or determine no such a clique in $2^{O(d)}$ time by brute-force, because $G[N_G(v_i) \cap V_0]$ has at most $d$ vertices.
 In this way, we obtain a $k$-clique decomposition of $G[\{v_1,\dots,v_i\}]$ from the $k$-clique decomposition of $G[\{v_1,\dots,v_{i-1}\}]$ in $2^{O(d)}$ time.
 After considering all vertices $v_1,\dots,v_n$, we finally obtain a $k$-clique decomposition of $G$, and the total time cost is $f(d) \cdot n$ for some function $f$. \end{proof}